evilgeniuslabs/evilgeniuslabs.github.io/tutorials/pixelblaze3d/part1.md

 - TOC
 {:toc}

+These tutorials were made using an [LED Cube 8x8x8](led-cube-8x8x8), but should work on any 3D mapped set of LEDs using a [Pixelblaze](https://electromage.com/) controller.

-The Pixelblaze controller inside your cube allows you to write your own patterns!
+The [Pixelblaze](https://electromage.com/) controller inside your cube allows you to write your own patterns!
 In fact, you can view and edit the code for every pattern included with it.

 Let’s get started writing your first pattern.